 I contacted a good friend of mine who also writes a garden blog.
 She told me I was lucky it was not a drought year, or I would have NOTHING left in my garden now that the squirrels have discovered it.
 She voted for #1.

-I decided to try a combination of #5 and #6 for these repellants, but I have reservations about them as listed at the end of the article.
-Please read the whole thing.
+I decided to try a combination of #5 and #6 for these squirrel repellents, but I have reservations about them as listed at the end of the article.
+Please read the whole article.
 Moth balls are dangerous in many ways.
 Be sure to consider this if you are an organic gardener.

 DIY Squirrel Repellants.